DreamDoll

 Tabatha Robinson (born February 28, 1992), known professionally as DreamDoll, is an American rapper.
 She appeared on season 16 of Oxygen's Bad Girls Club: Social Disruption, and in 2017, she joined the cast of VH1's Love & Hip Hop: New York.
 In 2022, she joined the BET+ series College Hill: Celebrity Edition, and two years later, she became a main cast member on VH1's The Impact: New York.

 As a recording artist, she signed with Warner Records in 2021.

 Early life

-Robinson was born and raised in Edenwald Projects, in the Eastchester neighborhood in the Bronx, New York.
+Robinson was born on February 28, 1992 and raised in Edenwald Projects, in the Eastchester neighborhood in the Bronx, New York.
 Robinson attended Bronx Academy High School.
 Later on, she joined Westchester College and Herkimer Community College.
 She is the oldest of 5 siblings with 2 sisters & 2 brothers.

 In 2015, she began working as a bartender at popular New York strip club, Starlets.
 DreamDoll quickly became a favoured bartender at Starlets widely known as one of their ‘Startenders’.
 This helped her gain a following on social media, she would primarily be known for her pictures on Instagram.
 In September 2016, DreamDoll became a cast member on season 16 of the Reality TV Show, Bad Girls Club and the following year she was signed to DJ Self's record label, Gwinnin Entertainment.